Omer1BC/LLMProject/README.md

 # Project Website
-This is our website for our chain of debate project.
+This is our website for our chain of debate project by Kovidh Jain, Liam May, and Omer Abbas.

 ## Report
 We wrote an extensive report on how using chain of debate-where models argue with each other before producing a final response-can produce modest improvements in performance metrics such as precision, recall, and F1.
 The report is linked below.